noambernstein/noambernstein.github.io/swing.md

 Table&nbsp;II: Body part lengths, based on https://msis.jsc.nasa.gov/sections/section03.htm Fig.&nbsp;3.3.1.3-1 with some additional personal observations.
-From 2 of 12: overall height.
-Directly from height and 8 of 12 (or from its differences): hips-floor (upper + lower legs).
+From panel 2 of 12: overall height.
+Directly from height and panel 8 of 12 (or from its differences): hips-floor (upper + lower legs).
-From cited measurements and estimated offset between shoulders as measured in cited figure and shoulder joint: shoulder joint-hips (torso), shoulder joint-top of head.
-Estimated from personal observation: fraction of overall legs (hip-floor) contributed by upper and lower legs, arm length.
+From cited measurements and estimated offset between shoulder joing and cited figure shoulder height: shoulder joint-hips (torso), shoulder joint-top of head (head and neck).
+Estimated from personal observation: fraction of overall legs (hip-floor) accounted for by the upper and lower legs, arm length.
 | body part | fraction of height |
 | --------- | ------------------ |
 | head and neck | 0.21 |